drug-design/course/docs/chapters/structure-based-design.md

 ### Increasing Biological Activity

-Each small amount that is gained in the binding energy of a ligand is translated into significant improvements in its biological activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/increasing-biological-activity-57dc9b17'><i class='fa fa-play' aria-hidden='true'></i></button>Each small amount that is gained in the binding energy of a ligand is translated into significant improvements in its biological activity.
 The following table illustrates the relative values of Kd as a function of the binding energies, at 300&#176;K.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

 ![](https://media.drugdesign.org/course/structure-based-design/1_4_0_1.png){: loading=lazy }
 ### Beginning the Design Phase

-Once the phase of analysis is complete, the design phase can start.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/beginning-design-phase-1c6ea11e'><i class='fa fa-play' aria-hidden='true'></i></button>Once the phase of analysis is complete, the design phase can start.
 One has to identify candidate scaffolds with appropriate substituents that can ensure enhanced interactions with selected sites of the protein.
 In the case of the optimization of a known series, the information is used to design new analogs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.